“Believe me, if a man doesn’t know death, he doesn’t know life.”

 Eventually, I tired of circling the bowl of Detroit, and made my way to Chicago, where I started my company, Dearly Departed, specializing in dead celebrity memorabilia.
 Key chains, T-shirts, etc, adorned with tombstone photographs.
 It was also then that I became fanatic about tracking down my favorite celebrity graves.
 It was natural that I hooked up with Greg Smith, and his famous Grave Line Tours, in Hollywood.
 With a smile on my face, I quit my law firm job, loaded up the truck and moved to Beverly, on my own dime – a month after the Northridge earthquake.
 Perfect timing.

 One of the first things I changed at Grave Line Tours, was the rule to wait five years until after someone died before adding them to the tour.
 My thought is: we bring people to the news.
-I brought the company from near bankruptcy, to success – appearing on such shows as 20/20, Entertainment Tonight, and with a little help from O.J.
+I brought the company a lot of attention – appearing on such shows as 20/20, Entertainment Tonight, and with a little help from O.J.
 Simpson, CNN.
 Of course, with success comes nonsense, and I left.

 Just before my liberation from Grave Line, I fell in love (this was 1996) and moved to the UK.
 Because of my immigration status, I was unable to leave for about a year and a half after Princess Diana died.
 It drove me nuts not being able to travel the short distance to Paris to see the tunnel.
 As you can see by the photograph below, I made it.
 Within minutes of getting my status from the government, there was me, straight (wellï¿½) to the pillar.
 When I got there, and I touched the exact spot where the Diana’s Mercedes hit the post, I felt really strange – awe-struck.
 I kept thinking, “All that drama – the event of Diana’s death – the world’s reaction – it all started right here.”